edwardgerhold/paper-pen-3-D/README.md

 Setting the units on the axes

-If you multiply each column vector with some length r, you will change the units length of the basis vector, and have direct control over the length of the units on the axes.
+If you multiply each column vector with some length `r`, you will change the units length of the basis vector, and have direct control over the length of the units on the axes.
-Say, you multiply for example the x-axis by r=5, you get five units instead of one unit into the x direction.
+Say, you multiply for example the x-axis by `r=5`, you get five units instead of one unit into the x direction.

 Adding rotation made it clear, the elongination of the projection´s basis vectors should